b3h3moth/UnixCentric/README.md

 ### bitwise Hacks

-From bitwise operators to bitwise Hacks on integer and floating point data types.
-A journey among the bits:
+From bitwise operators to the binary representation.
+A journey among the bits.

 * bit operators;
 * shifting;